RamezIssac/django-slick-reporting/README.md

 coverage run --include=../* runtests.py && coverage html
 ```

-## 🤝 Contributing
+## Contributing

 PRs and reviews are most welcome.
 We follow
 [Django's contributing guidelines](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/unit-tests/).
-If the project is useful to you, please consider giving it a ⭐ — it keeps the project visible and motivated.
+If the project is useful to you, please consider giving it a star — it keeps the project visible and motivated.

-## 👤 Authors
+## Authors

 - **Ramez Ashraf** — *Initial work* — [@RamezIssac](https://github.com/RamezIssac)

-## 🔗 You might also like
+## You might also like

 - [**Django ERP Framework**](https://github.com/ra-systems/RA) — build business solutions with ease.
 - [**Django Tabular Permissions**](https://github.com/RamezIssac/django-tabular-permissions) — Django permissions in a translatable, filterable HTML table.